sunlightlabs/congress-ios/APPSTORE.md

 Primary: **Reference**
 Secondary: **News**

+# What's New in Version 1.5

+Never get caught up in Flappy Bird and miss an important vote again..
+PUSH NOTIFICATIONS are here!
+Available notifications include:

+• When a legislator you follow introduces a bill
+• When a bill you follow is scheduled for a vote
+• Whan a bill is signed into law by the president
+• And many more!

+Congress 1.5 also includes visual improvements and bug fixes.

+Let us know what you think of this release by rating and reviewing in the App Store or sending us a tweet @congress_app.
+Your feedback is very much appreciated!

 # What's New in Version 1.4.1

 • Fix layout issue with local legislators view
 • Further UI improvements